 What are 7 strategies for learning new vocabulary?

-This is the first of two lessons about Reading New Vocabulary.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Reading New Vocabulary.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the importance of vocabulary when reading

 – Provide seven strategies for learning vocabulary more effectively

 – Include examples of each strategy to help guide the reader

 While there are many reading strategies that can improve reading speed, accuracy and comprehension, one area that’s often overlooked is how to deal with new or unfamiliar vocabulary.
 Encounter a word you don’t know, and how you deal with that word will have an impact on the success of your reading.
 In this short reader on reading new vocabulary, we first offer seven research-based and practical methods for learning, remembering and using new vocabulary.
 Then, in Chapter 2, we provide another seven useful strategies, this time to help students deal with new vocabulary on-the-spot, such as during a university exam when access to a dictionary or the internet may not be possible.

 Comprehension doesn’t have to be 100%, so next time you encounter a word you don’t know in a reading text, it might be a good idea to make a judgement on whether you can keep reading anyway.
 After all, you can always go back and investigate that vocabulary in more detail if you’re still confused a few sentences later.
 While this first strategy may not actually help you learn that new vocabulary, continuing to read is an important method nonetheless.
 Non-native speakers often stop at new vocabulary items but doing so might be hindering their reading.
 Even native speakers come across new words they don’t know and yet continue to read without much of a problem, and you might wish to do the same.